 So now you’ve got an after-school job and can put some spending money in your pocket.
 You still worry, “Am I going to get into college?
 How will we pay for college?
 What kind of a part-time job or student loan will I need?”
 If you’re in college or just graduating, “Am I going to get a job?
 What if there’s no work?
 My parents have jobs, so they’re set.
 But there’s not much out there for me.”
 You worry about getting a job.
 Then when you get that real job: “Will I ever have enough money for a house?
 How are we going to afford kids?
 Will they be able to go to school?”
 Even with a job, you find lots more good reasons to worry.
 I don’t know about you, but I’ve had this experience too often: even when we have enough money to pay all the bills, I leave that bill-paying session with a vague, underground anxiety.
 A half hour ago, I had a comfortable amount of money, but now, after I’ve paid everything, there’s not much left, and low-grade worry sneaks in.
 Perhaps you can identify with this one.
 In our budget, it’s always the dentist or the auto mechanic.
 Somehow I just never figure in that $300 brake job or $900 for a major reconstructive root canal on the right lower molar.
 It never gets into the budget, but it easily gets onto the worry list.

 Then you get old like me and start doing financial planning for retirement—which you should have been thinking about twenty years before (another worry).
 The planners show you diagrams of your projected assets.
 The amount goes up for a little while, and then takes a nosedive at about age seventy-five.
 You better die before you’re eighty-two—or you’ll be in the poorhouse or dependent on your kids to take care of you.
 Then there’s your 401(k); the stock market crashes.…

 * * * * *

-This article was originally published in The Journal of Biblical Counseling, Winter 2003 (Volume 21:2).
+This article was originally published under the title "Don't Worry" in the Journal of Biblical Counseling 21:2.